 Q4.
 What aspect of your job do you enjoy most?

 I really enjoy the autonomy of teaching online.
 It seems surreal sometimes, that I can connect with students from literally all around the world.
-It is creative, serves a need, and at E2Language we have developed resources which are pioneering in this area.
+It is creative, serves a need, and at E2Language we have developed resources that are pioneering in this area.
 I am very fortunate to work with colleagues, who are determined, passionate and caring, as well as edgy and funny.
 We have a truly great team here at E2Language.

 When I studied my Diploma of Education I finally learned the importance of a well-structured paragraph.
-This led me to write essays that achieved H1 (first-class honours!) grades from the University of Melbourne.
+This led me to write essays that achieved H1 (first-class honors!) grades from the University of Melbourne.
 Trust me, the E2Language essay structure works for a 90 score in PTE!

 Q6.
 What’s one tip you would give to someone struggling with Summarize Written Text?